 Have a know hypersensitivity to any ingredient in Dysport

 Do not manipulate or rub the injected areas for 4 hours.
 Do not lie down for 4 hours–if you need to lie down, prop your head on a pillow and lie on your back.
 Movement of the treated muscles is recommended a few times the first hour after injection.
-Avoid facials/microdermabrasion 24 hours after injections.
+Avoid facials, microdermabrasion, laser treatments at least 10 days after injection.

 Dysport and Botox are measured in units.
 1 unit of Botox is equal to 3 units of Dysport.
-Botox is $12/unit and Dysport is $3.75/unit.
+Botox is $13/unit and Dysport is $4/unit.

 Call, text or email and make an appointment today!